-Today I am sharing a free printable charades game that you can play with friends by video chat when you are all stuck at home.
+Today I am sharing a free printable charades for zoom game that you can play with friends by video chat when you are all stuck at home.
 Instructions and charades prompt cards are included in the 4 page printable.
 Please see the TEXT LINK below the instructions to download your copy.

 Sometimes you need to find ways to have fun, even when you can't leave the house.